KSSwimmy/Project-Planning-Putting-It-All-Togethe/README.md

 ### The importance of budget setting

-This ensures that you calculate the correct expenses for a particular period of time.
-This is considered a forecast.
-A forecast for your project budget is a cost estimate or a prediction over a period of time.
+A **forecast** for your project budget is a cost estimate or a prediction over a period of time.
 You'll frequently review your project budget and it will evolve throughout the project life cycle.

 In project management, a budget is considered a deliverable.
 It is a success metric.
 The project budget is a tool to communicate exactly what is needed and when it is needed with stakeholders.